The Education University of Hong Kong

-There are four UGC-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,000 residential places.
+There are four Government-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,200 residential places.
 The Northcote Hall, Grantham Hall and Robert Black Hall provide shared twin and triple study-bedrooms and communal facilities including activity rooms, laundry rooms, bathrooms/toilets, and pantries.
 Each study-bedroom is also equipped with computer ports and is covered by Wifi network.
-A telephone is provided in the pantries on each floor of the three hostels.
+A telephone is provided in the pantries on each floor of the three halls.

-Hall life gives students an opportunity to develop life skills through self-management, learning the art of negotiation and the value of independence.
-All full-time UGC-funded undergraduates admitted to year one in 2011/12 or thereafter are offered with guaranteed hall residency for 2 semesters, one of which to be taken up during the first year of study.
-Other UGC-funded students may apply student accommodation via the point-system according to the University’s Policy.
+Hall life gives student-residents an opportunity to develop life skills through self-management, learning the art of negotiation and the value of independence.
+From 2011/12, all first-year full-time Government-funded undergraduate students are offered with guaranteed hall residency for 2 semesters, one of which to be taken up during the first year of study.
+Other Government-funded students may apply for student accommodation under the Hall Point System.

-The lodging charge for the 2016/17 residential year is HK$11,640 for standard room and HK$8,150 for budget room, and all students have to pay a HK$220 hall life education fund.
-Students in Northcote Hall, Grantham Hall and Robert Black Hall also have to pay the air-conditioning charge for their own bedroom and laundry charges, whereas students in the Jockey Club Student Quarters have to share the electricity charges with their flatmates.
-The lodging charge for the 2017/18 residential year will be reviewed.
+The lodging charge for the 2021/22 residential year is HK$13,170 for standard room and HK$9,210 for budget room, and all student-residents have to pay a HK$220 hall-life education fund.
+Student-residents in Northcote Hall, Grantham Hall and Robert Black Hall also have to pay the air-conditioning charge for their own bedroom and laundry charges, whereas student-residents in the Jockey Club Student Quarters have to share the electricity charges with their flatmates.
+The lodging charge will be reviewed annually.